extremum9/js-credit-card/README.md

 A simple and responsive credit card form in JavaScript with validation, automatic card type detection, interactive card preview and more.
 Inspired by [muhammed/interactive-card](https://github.com/muhammed/interactive-card).

-## Disclaimer

-THIS IS A PERSONAL EDUCATIONAL PROJECT.
-The creator of this project is NOT affiliated with any company or brand in any way.
-This project DOES NOT collect or process any user data.

 ## Demo

 You can check out a live demo [here](https://js-credit-card.netlify.app/).